Skip to main content

 Lactose intolerance

 One of the causes could be your child doesn’t have enough enzymes they need to break down the lactose in their milk or other milk products.
 It’s important to note, though, that lactose intolerance is different from milk allergy.
-One of the signs that your child has lactose intolerance is constipation or diarrhea and gassiness that cause tummy pain.7
+One of the signs that your child has lactose intolerance is constipation or diarrhea and gassiness that cause digestive pain.7

-Enfagrow Gentlease 3+ is made with smaller** protein molecules that are more suitable for children who have tummy issues.
+Enfagrow Gentlease 3+ is made with smaller** protein molecules that are more suitable for children who have digestive issues.
 These proteins are called PHP (Partially Hydrolyzed Proteins).
 PHP has undergone a special process that breaks it down into smaller pieces for easy digestion*.

 Anxiety

 Sometimes digestive issues can also root in anxiety.
-It is best to ask yourself: are there new changes in your lifestyle?
+It is best to ask yourself: are there new changes in your kid’s lifestyle?
 Sometimes even the slightest changes in routine like getting a new baby sibling or moving to a different house can create tummy issues.
 Anxiety-related tummy pain can develop also when they are worried about using the toilet in school (which sometimes leads to constipation).
 If this happens, give your kids the assurance that going to the potty alone is normal.

 What is constipation and why is it a common digestion issue for kids?